 Day-of wedding coordinators help the couple execute their plans on the wedding day and tie up any loose ends, usually for a flat fee.
 The most expensive option is to hire a wedding planner to handle every last detail for the wedding.

 Each level of service will have a different price, and most wedding coordinators will customize pricing for each job.
 Your price may increase if you want your coordinator to help you secure a venue, find vendors, or do additional services like guest accomodation coordination or RSVP and invitation management.

 Type of wedding

-Most wedding coordinators charge by the hour for consulting, which can be done in person, via email or over the phone.
-The wedding coordinator advises the couple on the various aspects of the wedding, but the couple actually does the work of negotiating with vendors, organizing the wedding rehearsal, handling the event design and more.
+Most wedding coordinators will also charge by the hour for consulting, which can be done in person, via email or over the phone.
+The wedding coordinator works as a wedding consultant and advises the couple on the various aspects of the wedding, but the couple actually does the work of negotiating with vendors, organizing the wedding rehearsal, handling the event design and more.
 Consulting is the least expensive option.